DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-08-01-finding-placement-schools-by-provider.md

 - by school
 - by university or other training provider

-In this post, we will describe the first flow, searching by university or other training provider.
+In this post, we will describe the third flow, searching by university or other training provider.

 If the user does not select an option, we show an error message: